Lionel Messi Missed Penalty Leads to Historic Draw Between Argentina and Iceland

 Edwards summarised the contrast between the two defences on show, while Sports Illustrated's Grant Wahl was impressed with their ability to bounce back after going behind:

+Man, Iceland knows how to rebound quickly from an early deficit in big games.
+Same thing happened vs England in the Euro.
+Instant response.

-Croatia and Nigeria won't be easily beaten, but neither opponent will have been encouraged by what they've seen from Iceland here, and they could make history again by progressing.
+Croatia and Nigeria won't be easily beaten, but neither opponent will have been encouraged by what they saw, and Iceland could make history again by progressing.

 What's Next